predibase/lorax/docs/guides/structured_output.md

 LoRAX can enforce that responses consist only of valid JSON and adhere to a provided [JSON schema](https://json-schema.org/).

-## Background: Guided Generation
+## Background: Structured Generation

-LoRAX enforces adherence to a schema through a process known as **guided generation** (also called *constrained decoding*).
+LoRAX enforces adherence to a schema through a process known as **structured generation** (also called *constrained decoding*).
-Unlike guess-and-check validation methods, guided generation manipulates the next token likelihoods (logits) to enforce adherence to a schema at the token level.
+Unlike guess-and-check validation methods, structured generation manipulates the next token likelihoods (logits) to enforce adherence to a schema at the token level.
 During each forward pass of inference, LLMs produce a probability distribution over their vocabulary of tokens.
 The token that is actually generated is selected by sampling from this distribution.

 Suppose you've tasked an LLM with generating some valid JSON, and so far the LLM has produced the text `{ "name"`.
-When considering the next token to output, it's clear that tokens like `A` or `<` will not result in valid JSON.
-Guided generation prevents the LLM from selecting an invalid token by modifying the probability distribution and setting the likelihood of invalid tokens to `-infinity`.
+When considering the next token to output, it's clear that tokens like `A` or `<` will not result in valid JSON. structured generation prevents the LLM from selecting an invalid token by modifying the probability distribution and setting the likelihood of invalid tokens to `-infinity`.
 In this way, we can guarantee that, at each step, only tokens that will produce valid JSON can be selected.

 ### Caveats

-* Guided generation does not guarantee the _quality_ of generated text, only its _form_.
-Guided generation may force the LLM to output valid JSON, but it can't ensure that the content of the JSON is desirable or accurate.
+* Structured generation does not guarantee the _quality_ of generated text, only its _form_. structured generation may force the LLM to output valid JSON, but it can't ensure that the content of the JSON is desirable or accurate.
-* Even with guided generation enabled, LLM output may not be fully valid JSON if the number of `max_new_tokens` is too low, as this could result in necessary tokens (e.g., a closing `}`) being cut off.
+* Even with structured generation enabled, LLM output may not be fully valid JSON if the number of `max_new_tokens` is too low, as this could result in necessary tokens (e.g., a closing `}`) being cut off.

-## Guided Generation with Outlines
+## Structured Generation with Outlines

-[Outlines](https://github.com/outlines-dev/outlines) is an open-source library supporting various ways of specifying and enforcing guided generation rules onto LLM outputs.
+[Outlines](https://github.com/outlines-dev/outlines) is an open-source library supporting various ways of specifying and enforcing structured generation rules onto LLM outputs.

-LoRAX uses Outlines to support guided generation following a user-provided JSON schema.
+LoRAX uses Outlines to support structured generation following a user-provided JSON schema.
 This JSON schema is converted into a regular expression, and then into a finite-state machine (FSM).
 For each token, LoRAX then determines the set of valid next tokens using this FSM and sets the likelihood of invalid tokens to `-infinity`.

 ### Example: Python client

-This example follows the [JSON-guided generation example](https://outlines-dev.github.io/outlines/quickstart/#json-guided-generation) in the Outlines quickstart.
+This example follows the [JSON-structured generation example](https://outlines-dev.github.io/outlines/quickstart/#json-structured-generation) in the Outlines quickstart.

 We assume that you have already deployed LoRAX using a suitable base model and installed the [LoRAX Python Client](../reference/python_client.md).
-Alternatively, see [below](structured_output.md#openai-compatible-api) for an example of guided generation using an OpenAI client.
+Alternatively, see [below](structured_output.md#openai-compatible-api) for an example of structured generation using an OpenAI client.

 ```python